9brada6/tabs-with-posts/development.md

 - Add more no comment icons/ create them.
 - Finish Rating Icons
-- Check that all icons are aligned in adobe in middle(views(capicons)).

 - Make all icons align perfectly, under all conditions.

-- Fix all octicons to be visible in adobe.

 - Change all definitions from svg to symbol?
 - Find a way to remove the duplication of declaring the svg of an icon.